Professional Bull Riders: Heroes and Legends: History

-From 1996 to 2007, the PBR awarded the Ring of Honor in the arena during the World Finals in Las Vegas, Nevada.
+From 1996 through 2007, the PBR awarded the Ring of Honor in the arena during the World Finals in Las Vegas, Nevada.
 There was no Ring of Honor ceremony in 2008.

-From to 2009 to 2010, the Ring of Honor ceremony was held at the Pueblo Convention Center in conjunction with Pueblo, Colorado’s Wild, Wild West Fest in May, which included a regular-season PBR elite series event in said city.
+In 2009 and 2010, the Ring of Honor ceremony was held at the Pueblo Convention Center in conjunction with Pueblo, Colorado's Wild, Wild West Fest in May, which included a regular-season PBR Built Ford Tough Series event in said city.
 The Sharon Shoulders Award was first awarded in 2010, then came the Jim Shoulders Lifetime Achievement Award and Brand of Honor in 2011, and the Ty Murray Top Hand Award in 2018.

 The PBR Heroes and Legends celebration debuted in 2011 and was held at the South Point Hotel in Las Vegas the day before the first round of every annual PBR World Finals.
 There was no Heroes and Legends celebration in 2020 because of COVID-19 restrictions, but the ceremony returned in 2021.

-The PBR World Finals moved to Fort Worth, Texas in 2022 and now takes place in the spring after previously taking place in the autumn.
+The PBR World Finals moved to the Dallas–Fort Worth metroplex in 2022 and now take place in the spring after previously taking place in the autumn.

 There was not a Heroes and Legends ceremony in 2022.
-However, it was announced in September of that year that the new PBR Hall of Fame would be unveiled in Spring 2023 at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma within the museum’s American Rodeo Gallery.
-Beginning in 2023, the Heroes and Legends celebration will now take place every September at the National Cowboy & Western Heritage Museum prior to the start of the annual PBR Team Series event in Oklahoma City.
-The PBR Hall of Fame’s construction is expected to be completed by 2024 or 2025.
+However, it was announced in September of that year that the new PBR Hall of Fame would be unveiled at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma, within the museum's American Rodeo Gallery.
+In 2023, the PBR Hall of Fame was opened to the public.
+That same year, the Heroes and Legends celebration was moved to the National Cowboy & Western Heritage Museum.

+Since 2024, the Heroes and Legends celebration is held every July.